Discovery and recovery of crystalline materials with property-conditioned transformers: Results

 \subsection{CrystaLLM-\scalebox{1.3}{$\pi$} Framework}

-CrystaLLM-\scalebox{1.3}{$\pi$} is a generative framework for material discovery, designed to sequentially produce Crystallographic Information Files (CIFs).
-The framework's backbone employs a GPT-2 transformer architecture, similar to the original CrystaLLM paper\cite{radfordLanguageModelsAre, antunesCrystalStructureGeneration2024}.
-The model is trained to autoregressively generate chemically plausible crystal structures by learning the syntax and physical constraints present in crystallographic data, the mechanisms of which are extensively discussed in the original paper\cite{antunesCrystalStructureGeneration2024}.
+CrystaLLM-\scalebox{1.3}{$\pi$} is a transformer-based framework for materials discovery that sequentially generates Crystallographic Information Files (CIFs).
+The model builds upon the GPT-2 architecture of the original CrystaLLM model~\cite{radfordLanguageModelsAre, antunesCrystalStructureGeneration2024}.
+Optimisation focuses on training the model to autoregressively generate chemically viable crystal structures by internalising the syntax and physical constraints inherent to crystallographic data, the mechanisms of which are extensively discussed in the original paper~\cite{antunesCrystalStructureGeneration2024}.

-CrystaLLM-\scalebox{1.3}{$\pi$} is an adaptation of the original framework to condition the generation of crystal structures on target functional properties.
-It incorporates several modifications: the model was implemented on the Hugging Face platform, the unlabeled CIF dataset was expanded, a new batching mechanism was engineered to allow for conditioning, and boundary tokens and a CIF format-aware loss function were implemented (see Methods \ref{sec:backbone_theory}).
-To isolate the cumulative effect of modifications, CrystaLLM-\scalebox{1.3}{$\pi$} was benchmarked without functional property conditioning to validate core crystal structure prediction (CSP) capabilities of the updated framework.
-The results on the original paper's challenge set task (Appendix Table \ref{app:challenge_benchmark}) which evaluate CSP performance on complex, experimentally validated structures, confirm that the adapted backbone performs comparably to its predecessor, with performance metrics within $\pm 4.1\%$ points.

-To overcome the limitations of current conditional generation models, as well as transformer-specific challenges detailed in the introduction, CrystaLLM-\scalebox{1.3}{$\pi$} incorporates a conditioning framework, shown in Figure \ref{fig:LLM_training}.
-The objective is to address the inefficient discrete representation of continuously valued functional properties and to attend to conditioning throughout the generation process.
-This is achieved by developing a conditioning encoder that bypasses discrete tokenisation, and property information that is injected directly into the modified attention mechanism\cite{liPrefixTuningOptimizingContinuous2021,levyLanguageModelsEncode2025, liExposingNumeracyGaps2025}.

-The training objective, seen in Figure \ref{fig:LLM_training}a, is to model the conditional probability distribution of a next token given the preceding sequence and a set of target properties $P$.
-An input CIF is tokenised and converted into a sequence of embeddings with positional encodings.
-Simultaneously, the Condition Encoder projects the numerical properties into a continuous conditioning embedding.
-This embedding is injected into each multi-head attention (MHA) layer of the GPT-2 backbone, biasing the generation process.
-For each token, the model outputs a probability distribution over the vocabulary.
-A Cross-Entropy loss (See Methods \ref{sec:backbone_theory}) is then computed between this distribution and the ground-truth sequence, which is shifted by one position to serve as the prediction target.
-The loss is backpropagated to optimise both the parameters of the backbone and the encoder.

-During inference (Figure \ref{fig:LLM_training}b), a target property vector and an initial prompt sequence are provided.
-Prompting flexibility allows generation of materials given as much structural information as desired, including ab-initio (no compositional information provided), cell composition only or cell composition and space-group.
-Subsequent tokens are autoregressively generated by sampling from the models output probability distribution which considers both sequence and property-level representations.
-The sampled token is fed back into the input for the next step iteratively, until a complete CIF is produced.